RandyParedis/autoplay/docs/Styles.md

 - `time`: The time signature of the score.
 Contains two fields:
   - `beats`: The amount of beats per measure.
   - `type`: The beat-type of the score.
+- `chord-progression`: A string, containing the chord progression per measure, separated by a `-` sign.
 - `from`: This helper field allows a user to simply identify with which style to merge.

 None of the above fields are required.
 If they are not set, the value of the default style